Anatomy Advanced Pre-Med Programme

 • Lumbar plexus.
 Peritoneum.
 Peritoneal cavity and peritoneal reflections;

-• Celiac trunk.
+• Celiac drink.
 Superior and inferior mesenteric arteries.
-Portal vein.
+Vein portal.
 Inferior cava vein.
 Abdominal lymphatic system;

 5. Pelvis: